-- Fee Schedule on EmployeeNet and available to the public on the Clerk's Office website - Can only charge the actual and necessary costs of reproducing other media - Can only charge for location costs if they exceed \$50 Location costs include your time reviewing records for responsiveness.
+- Fee Schedule on EmployeeNet and available to the public on the Clerk's Office website. - Provide the requester with an estimate when appropriate. - The Fee Schedule is preloaded into GovQA/PRRC.
+See Fees & Time tab. - Can only charge the actual and necessary costs of reproducing other media - Can only charge for location costs if they exceed \$50 Location costs include your time reviewing records for responsiveness.
 Location costs do not include the time it takes to make redactions. - A Records Custodian may require a prepayment if costs exceed \$5